davidguttman/vibehive/docs/tutorials/02-mongodb-integration.md

 ```bash
 npm test
 ```
+This time, the tests should pass regardless of whether you have a complete `.env` file, because the test environment is properly isolated.
 You should see output from both `ping.test.js` and `db.test.js`, indicating all tests passed.

 ---

 Congratulations!
-You have successfully integrated MongoDB connection handling into your Discord bot.
-The bot now connects to the database on startup, and you have a way to access the database instance (`getDB()`) for future use in commands and features.
-You also have tests to verify the connection logic using an in-memory database.
+You have successfully integrated MongoDB connection handling into your Discord bot **with proper environment separation for testing**.
+The bot now connects to the database on startup using `.env` for development/production, while tests use their own configuration (the in-memory server) without relying on `.env`.